 • The prerequisite for the course is not being enforced.
 See the notes section at: http://schedule.berkeley.edu .

 • The course is not open to current UC Berkeley Business majors only.

-Please see below for the list of Haas Undergraduate Program courses that are currently open to concurrent enrollment students (Spring 2015).
+Please see below for the list of Haas Undergraduate Program courses that are currently open to concurrent enrollment students (Fall 2015).
 If you wish to take a Haas undergraduate course from the list below please see UC Berkeley Extension’s web site at:

 to complete an application.
 Although faculty may approve a student for a course, the final decision is made by the Haas Undergraduate Program Office.
 Final approval for courses will be made at the beginning of the second week of classes, at the earliest.
 Be advised that the list below is subject to change.

 Applications for courses that are not on the list below will be denied.
 Haas Undergraduate Faculty do not control enrollment in undergraduate business courses.
 If you have a question regarding Concurrent Enrollment you may e-mail Barbara Felkins, email@example.com.

 UGBA 120AB, lecture 1; CN 08193; Intermediate Financial Accounting 2

 UGBA 120B, lecture 1; CN 08202; Advanced Financial Accounting